The book “Karagös : türkische Schattenspiele” by Hellmut Ritter, 1924 is now available in open access on MENAdoc. Continue reading

 This will be complemented by excursions – e.g. to Edjmiatsin, the religious centre of the country and a conversation with an apostolic priest – as well as a meeting with an environmental protection organisation and representatives of civil society.

 The application deadline for participation – and also for a DAAD scholarship – is 12 May 2019.

 Shifting Dynamics of the Kurdistan Question in a Changing Middle East

-This interdisciplinary conference aims to bring together researchers from a range of disciplines working on Kurdish history, politics, culture, gender, minority rights and diaspora to examine the ongoing political, social and cultural developments in the lives of the Kurds and Kurdistan.
+This interdisciplinary conference aims to bring together researchers from a range of disciplines working on the field of Kurdish Studies including history, politics, culture, gender, minority rights and the diaspora to examine the ongoing political, social and cultural developments in Kurdistan and beyond.

 This conference is organised by the Department of Politics and Law, Middlesex University, Kurdish Research Network, Minority Rights Group International and Centre for Kurdish Progress to build strong and enduring relationships between Middlesex University, UK research organisations and academic organisations in the Middle East, especially in Kurdistan.

 Over 100 academics around the world will participate in this 2-day conference at Middlesex University

 Registration via registration website until 22 June 2019.

 In addition to a language course and an examination of the grammatical system of the Armenian language, modules on Armenian literature, music, economics, regional studies and history as well as Armenia’s position between Russia, Asia and Europe will offer an insight into the society and culture of this country.
 Continue reading